Active Directory Disaster Recovery: Key Strategies & Best Practices

 • Run dcdiag /test:dns to check for DNS-related errors, and resolve any that are found.

-Test and Document the Active Directory Disaster Recovery Process
+Test and document the Active Directory disaster recovery process

 As our article on Active Directory management tools mentioned, employing native Active Directory tools involves using the Windows Server Backup tool (or the command line version named wbadmin.exe) on all domain controllers.
 As an alternative, a third-party backup agent can be used to capture and store these backups.
 Ensuring that the system state is included in the backup is critical because it contains the data needed to recover a domain controller.